human-conditions/yodrew.github.io-original/_posts/2022-08-17-individualism.md

 Ironically, the solution is the distributed organization of collectivist party activism.
 Distribution suits rebelliousness and individual initiative.
 It reflects the legal equality that underdogs yearn for.

 But collectivism's function is despotism.
-This is evil.
-It has to be hidden.
+This has to be hidden.
 Once power is attained, distribution is discarded for centralization.
 Hierarchy is fortified.
 All rebellion is crushed.

 Individualism's function is liberation.
-This is righteous.
 This is its appeal.
-It must not change its character.
-Its party's distributedness remains in the natural, permanent form of individualist government.
+So it only has one face.
+Its party's distribution manifests as the natural, permanent form of individualist government.

 ~~